mazhongchao/news-crawler/README.md

 return $task;
 ```
 `<TASK_NAME_1>`, `<SITE_A>` and so on, of the above, need to be replaced with your actual value.

+## Create a database
+To Refer to `create.sql` file to create a database and tables.

 ## Some usage
 ```bash